tdmartin102/ajrdatabase/README.md

 * The EOModeler application code needs work, which is a shame as apparently a ton of work went into it.
 As of Jan 17th 2011 it compiles and runs.
 It is pre alpha at this point, but there is quite a bit that is working.
+It works fine for a single model but fails with multiple interelated models.
 I would love to get this working 100% again as anyone that wants to use this will need some sort of working EOModeler application.
   That said, the frameworks will work with any legacy EOModel file and most likely work with versions that are more current than 4.5.